Simulation Mode: preview the AI, then trust it.

 We made that bet on three grounds.

 Brand wedge.
 The category's three best-known tools all run trials.
-Shadow Mode is the single most-mentioned reason early prospects ask us a second question.
+Simulation Mode is the single most-mentioned reason early prospects ask us a second question.
 Giving up the wedge to save the compute would cost more in customer acquisition than the compute itself.

 Sales-cycle compression.
 A demo lasts an hour and produces no data.
-A 14-day Shadow run produces a trace per agent per day on the seller's own account.
+A 14-day Simulation run produces a trace per agent per day on the seller's own account.
 The decision conversation at the end is qualitatively different — the seller has already lived inside the product.
 The compute is buying us a higher conversion rate against the same number of qualified leads.

 Honesty insurance.
-A free Shadow tier means we cannot oversell.
+A free Simulation tier means we cannot oversell.
 If our pitch claims the AI finds €X of waste and the trace shows €X/3, the seller catches it before signing.
 That keeps our marketing tethered to what the product actually does, which is a brand asset for the next decade.

-A clarification, because the calendar is staggered.
+A clarification, because this post predates the public launch.

-What Shadow Mode is not
+What Simulation Mode is not

 Two things are worth being explicit about.

-Shadow Mode is not a forecast.
+Simulation Mode is not a forecast.
 The traces are decisions Mirox would have made at decision time, with the information the system had then.
 They are not a prediction of what the campaign would have done if those decisions had been live — that would require a counterfactual model we deliberately do not ship, because every "what would have happened" estimate quietly turns into a marketing claim.

-Shadow Mode is not a coaching tool for sellers learning Amazon PPC from scratch.
+Simulation Mode is not a coaching tool for sellers learning Amazon PPC from scratch.
 The traces assume the reader knows what ACoS, TACoS, and a placement modifier are.
 If you are still building that vocabulary, the trace will look like jargon.
 The product gets better the more PPC fluency the seller brings.

 Where this pillar leads

-Of the four pillars, Shadow Mode is the one that converts buyer skepticism into evidence.
+Of the four pillars, Simulation Mode is the one that converts buyer skepticism into evidence.
 It is also the one that costs the most to operate and the one that competitors are most likely to copy first.
 Both of those facts argue for keeping it.